bhavin2897/ckanext-sparql_interface/README.md

 4. In order to let the English and other languajes profiles work, it is absolutely mandatory to make the directory `/ckan/ckan/public/base/i18n` writable by the ckan user.
-CKAN WILL NOT START IF YOU DON'T DO SO!
+Preferably, `www-data <ckan-user>` CKAN WILL NOT START IF YOU DON'T DO SO!

 5. Add configuration to the CKAN configuration file as required.
 See below.